Misterblue/misterblue.github.io/programming/herbal/index.md

 Basil connects to the multiple space services and gets objects to display in the viewed 3D space.
-The interface between the space servers and Basil needs to be a standard interface that allows the space servers to properly display its content.
+The interface between the space servers and Basil is a standard API that allows the space servers to properly display its content.
 The current state-of-the-art is represented in the multiple game engines in the world.
 So, in the most abstract sense, Basil is *just* a common interface to most of